Nick Lampson: Awards and honors

 In 2019, Austria's Habsburg family honored Lampson with the "Medal of Friendship" in recognition of his work as a leading advocate for the NASA space program, the relationships he built with international partners, and his overall commitment to peace.

 In 2012, Lampson was honored as one of the "Legends of Galveston" at the Hilton Galveston Island Resort.

 In 2008, Lampson was honored by the U.S. Chamber of Commerce with their prestigious "Spirit of Enterprise Award" in recognition of his pro-business voting record.
 During the same year he was the recipient of the National Federation of Independent Business (NFIB) Guardian of Small Business Award in recognition of his strong voting record and his efforts to increase business opportunities, reduce taxes, and eliminate overly burdensome taxes in the 110th Congress.

 In 2004, the National Center for Missing and Exploited Children honored Lampson with the Congressional Leadership Award in recognition of his commitment to protecting American children.
 National television network Court TV honored Lampson with its first annual “Keep America Safe” award for his work on child safety issues.

 The Laura Recovery Center honored Lampson with the Triangle of Trust Award.
 The award goes to individuals and organizations that have shown commitment to a relationship among law enforcement, communities and families of missing children.

 In 2002, the Houston Chronicle ranked Lampson #1 in constituent services among all other Houston area congressmen.

 The Bay Area Houston Economic Partnership honored Lampson with its prestigious Quasar Award for Exceptional Leadership in Economic Development in 1997.

 He was recognized as the Outstanding Young Man of Beaumont in 1978 by the Texas Jaycees.

 Personal life

 Lampson is married to Susan Floyd-Lampson, a retired special education teacher and former Ms. Port Arthur.
 They have two daughters, Hillary and Stephanie, and six grandchildren.
 He and his family reside in their hometown of Beaumont.
 He is a former healthcare executive and currently consults for tech and energy companies.
+He is a lifelong resident of Southeast Texas and a second-generation Italian-American.

 Lampson underwent a successful quadruple bypass surgery on March 25, 2007, at the Texas Heart Institute.
 He is a Roman Catholic.